ur369eth/ur369.eth/README.md

    **_Procedure_**

 - First the fee is shown to the user before protecting their crypto tokens.
 The user can select the desired token to pay the fee, from stablecoins to a variety of tokens listed in the UI can be used to pay the fee.
-- The user executes the transaction sending the benefaction-fee and the crypto asset to protect.
+- The user executes the transaction sending the benefaction-fee and the crypto asset to protect
-- The fee is received into the system and automatically distributed to the respective addresses for social-good-purpose and the user receives the urTokens (ultra resistant Tokens) at 1:1 ratio.
+- The fee is received into the system and automatically distributed to the respective addresses for social-good-purpose
+- The user receives the urTokens (ultra resistant Tokens) at 1:1 ratio in regards of the crypto tokens they protected within the contract
-- The crypto asset protected (urTokens) are visible in the interface and the user can add it to the wallet just by clicking the 'Add to Wallet' button.
+- The urTokens sent to the user are visible and can be operated (e.g., transfer, claim) via the user interface (UI).
+To see the urTokens in their wallet, the user can click the 'Add to Wallet' button

 ### Awward System

-**_Description:_** Every time a user protects crypto tokens the system charges a Benefaction-fee, which is used, in its great majority, to award the participants of the system and the rest is used for public goods funding and to self-sustain the protocol.
+**_Description:_** Every time a user protects crypto assets the system charges a Benefaction-fee, which is used, in its great majority, to award the participants of the system and the rest is used for public goods funding and to self-sustain the protocol.

 Every 369 hours (Gift Pool) and every 369 days (Stateless Pool) a participant that protected any supported crypto asset(s) will be randomly selected and their address will be displayed on the UI in a semi-concealed fashion.
 If the user fulfilled the conditions to win the prize, then an award is sent to the user's wallet address.